In theory, the social sector should be ready and willing to share ideas for maximum public benefit.

 In reality, though, many incentives work against sharing intellectual property (IP).
 Innovations are often held close for competitive advantage in a tough funding market, or are not articulated as ‘intellectual property’ because ideas are not seen as something to be invested in and valued.

 Licensing and social franchising may seem like obvious solutions, but their use to date has been limited.
 So, recognising the massive potential gains for the sector to opening up IP, we’ve been exploring alternative approaches, working with experts in IP in other fields, and looking at experiments to test out ideas.

-—a project by , the and our tech partner —is an experiment in data sharing in the field of children’s services.
+Supportshare.org—a project by NPC, the NSPCC, and our tech partner Hactar—is an experiment in data sharing in the field of children’s services.
 We’re interested in testing an important hypothesis: is access to other data a sufficient incentive for organisations to share their own data?